Xomega-Net/Xomega.Docs/docs/tutorial/3-details/8-lookup-selection.md

 ### Reviewing the results

-If we build the model now, and run the application, then we will see that the *Customer* tab will have a *Look Up* link now, which opens up the *Customer List* screen as a child dialog, where you can search for customers using our criteria, and select a specific customer, as shown in the picture below.
+If we build the model now and run the application, then we will see that the *Customer* tab will have a *Look Up* link now, which opens up the *Customer List* screen as a child dialog, where you can search for customers using our criteria, and select a specific customer, as shown in the picture below.

 ![Lookup link](img8/lookup-link.png)

-Notice how the child *Customer List* screen automatically allows single selection in the grid, and provides a *Select* button to confirm your selection, thanks to the selection parameters that we configured on our `look up` link.
+Notice how the child *Customer List* screen automatically allows a single selection in the grid, and provides a *Select* button to confirm your selection, thanks to the selection parameters that we configured on our `look up` link.

-Technically, this fulfills our requirements for allowing to select a customer, but this process could be a little cumbersome, since you always have to pull up the customer list screen, populate the criteria, and run the search, in order to select a customer.
+Technically, this fulfills our requirements for allowing us to select a customer, but this process could be a little cumbersome since you always have to pull up the customer list screen, populate the criteria, and run the search, to select a customer.

 ## Lookup form with parameters

-What would be better is if you could enter some common lookup criteria, such as the store and the person names, right on the *Sales Order* details screen.
+What would be better is if you could enter some common lookup criteria, such as the store and the person's names, right on the *Sales Order* details screen.
 If they match exactly one customer, the *Look Up* button would populate its values without even popping up a selection dialog.
 If they match no customer or multiple customers, then the link will open up the *Customer List* dialog with the specified criteria and results pre-populated.

 ### Adding a lookup child object